Control Groups

 ########### END SUMMARY ###########

-Please note that on hyperthreaded machines one core will add two cpus, while on machines without (or with disabled) hyperthreading one core will add one cpu.
+Note that on hyper-threaded machines one core will add two CPUs, while on machines without (or with disabled) hyper-threading one core will add one CPU.

-The cgtool detects which storpool services that need their own cpuset subslice are installed on the machine.
-It might happen (but it is unexpected!) that you do not have all services installed yet.
+The storpool_cg tool detects which storpool services that need their own cpuset subslice are installed on the machine.
+It might happen (while unexpected) that you do not have all services installed yet.

 $ storpool_cg conf -N cores=3 mgmt=1